The 30 Best Museums In Holland (Suggested By Locals)

 Address: Brink 1, 9400 AC Assen

 The Drents Museum focuses on several areas.
 First, the ‘History of Drenthe’ collection illustrates the culture of ordinary men and women living in Drenthe between 1750 – and 1950.
-Next, the Art 1885-1935 exhibition is one of the top five collections for this period in the Netherlands.
+Next, the Art 1885-1935 exhibition is one of the Netherlands’ top five collections for this period.
 Finally, the ‘Contemporary Realism’ collection is one of the most significant in this area in the Netherlands.

 You can find more information about this museum or purchase tickets online here.